stevesavstrom/weekend-sql-to-do-list/README.md

 ## Installation
 1. Create a SQL database named `weekend-to-do-app`.
-2. Open your text editoy and run `npm intall`.
+2. Open your text editor and run `npm install`.
 3. Run `npm init -y`in your terminal.
 4. Run `npm install express`in your terminal.
 5. Run `npm install pg`in your terminal.